ashutoshmjain/gita/src/thought.md

 🔎 In the beginning, spoken words  and actions were synchronous [^word].
 There was no secret vault of thoughts.
 When we learned to "think", we pondered over the past activities - history.
 We saved the states of vocal interactions secretly in memory - accessible only to us.
 In essence, we separated thoughts from actions.

 `Dwaipayana` manifested the thoughts into written words.
-A narrative is thus an abstraction over physical actions.
-It is frozen in time for reference in the future.
-No one could, however, fathom that humans would eventually change synchronous barter to a new system.
-One that would allow value exchange across time and space - gold.
-It was hard to imagine at that time that value-exchange always follows the properties of communication!
+A narrative - an abstraction over physical actions -  is thus frozen in time for reference in the future.
+No one could, however, fathom that humans, empowered with written word, would change synchronous barter to a new system of exchange - gold.
+One that would allow value exchange across time and space.
+It was hard to imagine at that time that value-exchange always follows the properties of communication protocol !
 To us, in hindsight, it is clear that as our communication changed from analog to digital - our value-exchange protocol must follow the suite.

 Is code an abstraction over thoughts [^code] ?
 Can it take us back in time ?
 A question we may park for now, to ponder over later in this book.